-(1) Includes lease operating costs and production and ad valorem taxes.
+- (1) Includes lease operating costs and production and ad valorem taxes. - (2) Represents the impairment provision for the adoption of a new accounting - standard regarding the carrying value of long-lived assets.

-(2) Represents the impairment provision for the adoption of a new accounting
+(3) Before extraordinary losses of \$417,000 in 1993 and \$615,000 in 1994.

-- (3) Before extraordinary losses of \$417,000 in 1993 and \$615,000 in 1994.
-(4) As used in this Prospectus, EBITDA means income (loss) before income taxes, plus interest, depreciation, depletion and amortization, impairment of oil and gas properties and exploration.
-(5) Represents cash flow provided by operations, before net changes in non-cash working capital accounts.
-(6) Adjusted to reflect the issuance of 1,511,764 shares of Common Stock upon conversion of shares of Series 1995 Preferred and the sale by the Company of 4,000,000 shares of Common Stock in the Offering and the application of the estimated net proceeds thereform as described under "Use of Proceeds." estimated net proceeds therefrom as described under "Use of Proceeds."
+(4) As used in this Prospectus, EBITDA means income (loss) before income taxes, plus interest, depreciation, depletion and amortization, impairment of oil and gas properties and exploration. - (5) Represents cash flow provided by operations, before net changes in non-cash working capital accounts. - (6) Adjusted to reflect the issuance of 1,511,761 shares of Common Stock upon conversion of shares of Series 1995 Preferred and the sale by the Company of 4,000,000 shares of Common Stock in the Offering and the application of the estimated net proceeds therefrom as described under "Use of Proceeds."